Animenosekai/translate/README.md

 ### Dataset

-All of the datasets are the result of my searches, computation and sometimes translation.
+The 'playground' folder contains a lot of our search and results for the language management on `translatepy`

-Please ask me if you want to use them in another project.
+Please ask us if you want to use them in another project.

-(`_languages_name_to_code_international.json` comes from Google Translate translations (fixed by me sometimes) and other sourcecs and took me about 8 to 10 hours of work to get it done)

 ## Acknowledgments

 - Thanks to @ZhymabekRoman (Zhymabek Roman) for working on making Yandex more stable and on the v2!
-- Thanks to @NawtJ0sh for giving me the way to add Microsoft Bing Translate
 - Inspired by py-googletrans (by @ssut) (especially the thread: [Issue #268](https://github.com/ssut/py-googletrans/issues/268))